 I used to really struggle with comparison.
 Spending hours on social media, going down the rabbit hole of one profile to another, feeling terrible about myself.
 I know I’m not the only one who feels this way.

 Let’s talk briefly about why comparison is such a problem today.
 It’s not just magazine models anymore; we’re comparing ourselves to our peers.
 Social media exacerbates the issue by showing only the best parts of people’s lives, making it hard to separate reality from the highlight reel.

-“If we only wanted to be happy, it would be easy; but we want to be happier than other people, which is almost always difficult since we think them happier than they are.” – Charles de Montesquieu
+I came across a quote by Charles A Montesquieu that changed my perspective: “If we only wanted to be happy, it would be easy, but we want to be happier than other people, which is almost always difficult since we think they’re happier than they are.”

 Today, I’m sharing my four-step foolproof method for hopping off the comparison train once and for all.